LibrariesHacked/schema-librarydata/docs/mobile-library-stops.md

 ---

-A mobile library stop is a location visited at intervals by a mobile library vehicle.
+A mobile library stop is a location visited by a mobile library vehicle.
 It should be open to all members of the public.
-This excludes locations that are for home deliveries, or locations that have other access restrictions (such as school-only).
+This will exclude locations that are for home deliveries, or locations that have other access restrictions (such as school-only).

 ### Sample data row

----

 | Organisation | Mobile name | Route | Community | Stop | Address | Postcode | GeoX | GeoY | Day | Arrival | Departure | Frequency | Start | End | Timetable |
 | ------------ | ----------- | ----- | --------- | ---- | ------- | -------- | ---- | ---- | --- | ------- | --------- | --------- | ----- | --- | --------- |